 Information for Endurance Athletes

-Endurance athletes uniquely need to ensure hydration throughout the event due to the elongated time period in which sweat can be lost from the body.
-Ensuring maintenance of hydration is essential and for events lasting longer than an hour in duration a sports drink or electrolyte supplement is recommended.
+It is critical for endurance athletes to ensure adequate hydration throughout an athletic event due to the elongated time period in which sweat can be lost from the body.
+The American College of Sports Medicine recommends the following for fluid replacement:

 Checklist for Safely Participating in a Road Race

 The Korey Stringer Institute has prepared a list of things to focus on while preparing before the race, the morning of the race and during the race, to help prevent a heat illness.
 The list is not all inclusive, or exhaustive, but will give you a good place to start to perform safely in the race.

 Before the race

-- If you are traveling to a race that will be held in a warmer environment than what you have trained in, be sure to either arrive early to the destination in order to acclimatize to the new environment (usually taking 7–10 days) or train during the parts of the day that most resemble the environment you will encounter on race day (train in the afternoon if the environment will be warmer than what you are used to).
-Take precautions when first exposing your body to new environmental extremes such as bringing extra water, taking more rest breaks, training at a lower intensity.
+If you are traveling to a race held in a warmer environment than where you have trained, arrive early to the destination in order to acclimatize to the heat (about 7–10 days).
+If this is not possible, train during parts of the day that most resemble the environment you will encounter on race day.
+Remember, training very early in the morning or late in the evenings may not acclimatize your body for race conditions if held mid-day.

-- Runners who are less fit are not able to tolerate warm environments as well as fit runners, therefore, be sure to adequately train for the event you plan on racing.
+Runners who are less fit are not able to tolerate warm environments as well as fit runners; therefore, be sure to adequately train for the event you plan on racing.

 Morning of the race

-- Eat a good breakfast.
 Do not try any new foods the morning of your race to avoid any potential adverse effects.

 During the race

-- Listen to your body!
 Pay attention to anything abnormal you may be feeling, including dizziness, confusion, unusual anger, or irritability.
-If you feel these types of abnormal feelings, then back off on your intensity, if it persists seek assistance.
+If you feel these types of abnormal feelings, then back off on your intensity.
+If it persists, seek assistance.

-- Stick to your hydration plan developed by your personal sweat rate.
-Also, let thirst be a guide to modify if necessary.
-Be sure not to drink more then what you are losing due to sweat losses.
+Developed by your personal sweat rate, properly follow your hydration plan.
+Let thirst be a guide to modify if necessary.
+Be sure not to drink more fluid then what you are losing.

 Decrease your pace if the environmental conditions are much warmer or more humid than what you expected or trained in.

 Casa DJ, Armstrong LE, Hillman SK, Montain SJ, Reiff RV, Rich BSE, Robers WO, Stone JA.
 National Athletic Trainers’ Association position statement: fluid replacement for athletes.
 J Athl Train.
 2000;35(2):212-224.